marufhasan1/db_backup/README.md

 `$dbbackup = new db_backup;`

-`$dbbackup->connect("Server Name","Username","passwrd","Database");`
+`$dbbackup->connect("ServerName","Username","passwrd","Database");`

 `$dbbackup->backup();`

 ### `tables()`
-If you need to show the name of all table in database just call this method it will return an array with the name of all table in the database.
+If you need to show the name of all tables in database just call this method it will return an array with the name of all tables in the database.

 **Example**